 From this webinar you will know:

-According to dr Maria Arqué, one of the most frequently asked questions in the topic of egg donation is how egg donors are selected.
+According to Dr Arqué, one of the most frequently asked questions is how egg donors are selected.
 In the light of the law, egg donors must be healthy women between 18 and 34 years old.
 The upper age limit is dictated by the fact that over the age of 35, there is a decline in the quality and quantity of eggs.
-In order to diminish the risk of problems with eggs’ quality, doctors have to prepare a thorough medical and family history of the patient and the donor.
+To diminish the risk of problems with eggs’ quality, doctors have to prepare a thorough medical and family history of the patient and the donor.
 The egg donor undergoes psychological tests and an extensive assessment including tests such as blood group and Rhesus, virals (HIV, hepatitis B and C, syphilis) and sexually transmitted diseases (STD).
 Additionally, there are different genetic tests conducted – karyotype (being ‘a map of chromosomes’) and a panel of recessive diseases (called also ‘the genetic carrier screening’).
 The latter includes e.g. cystic fibrosis mutation, muscular spinal atrophy, X-fragile syndrome testing, sickle cell and thalassaemia and is used to match the donor not only according to the physical characteristics, but also according to the genetic information and, as a result, to minimise the risk of having a baby with genetic diseases.
 Apart from the genetic tests, there are also gynaecological tests (AMH and scan) included in the egg donor selection process to make sure that there are no factors possible to affect the ovarian stimulation and the egg collection process.

 As egg donation is anonymous in Spain, the only information on donors that can be accessed by patients is age, race/ethnicity, blood group and Rh as well as general phenotype characteristics (hair, eyes and skin colour, height and weight).

-Patients choosing egg donation treatment have to undergo a detailed assessment as well.
+Patients choosing egg donation treatment must undergo a detailed assessment as well.
 There are mandatory examinations, necessary in the European legislation on infertility treatment, as well as tests required on the basis of each patient’s individual case.
-The list consists of tests for virals (HIV, HBsAg, anti-HB core, HCV, RPR/VDRL), Rubella IgG, blood group and RH, full blood count (hemiogram), TSH and vitamin D. Dr Maria says that doctors would also have to screen the patient to see if there are no pap smear test abnormalities and do an ultrasound examination just to make sure that the uterus is normal and free of fibroids or polyps that could interfere with the implantation.
+The list consists of tests for virals (HIV, HBsAg, anti-HB core, HCV, RPR/VDRL), Rubella IgG, blood group and RH, full blood count (hemiogram), TSH and vitamin D. Dr Arqué says that doctors also have to screen the patient to see if there are no pap smear test abnormalities and do an ultrasound examination just to make sure that the uterus is normal and free of fibroids or polyps that could interfere with the implantation.
 Depending on the patient’s age, doctors could ask for a mammogram and a clearance letter from a patient’s GP stating that there are no contradictions for pregnancy.

 When a woman is undergoing egg donation treatment with her male partner, he is required to have some tests done as well.
 These most frequently include virals, blood group and RH, karyotype and semen analysis.